[AWS/Athena] How to create a table using partition projection for WAF log analysis

 *At the time, I hadn't studied enough, so I wrote different values and got stuck

-Also, in this article, storage.location.template is the path when using CloudFront.
+Also, in this article, storage.location.template is the path used when using CloudFront.

-Please note that if a WAF is linked to the LB, the path will be as follows:
+Please note that if a WAF is associated with the load balancer, the path will be as follows.

 LOCATION 's3://{WAF log output destination bucket}/AWSLogs/{account ID}/WAFLogs/ap-northeast-1(region)/{target WAF}/' ~Omitted~ 'storage.location.template' = 's3://{WAF log output destination bucket}/AWSLogs/{account ID}/WAFLogs/${region}/{target WAF}/${log_time}')